 Taught by the Department of Sustainable Land Management, our BSc Environmental Management and Sustainability degree enables you to build on your interests and prepare for a career in this area.

 During this degree you will learn about the technical, scientific and socioeconomic aspects of environmental issues, and develop methods for tackling them.
 The course focuses on the needs of employers and you will develop your professional skills alongside your scientific knowledge, using exercises such as mock consultancies.
 Additionally, you will carry out a short industry placement and have the chance to study abroad.

-Our BSc Environmental Management and Sustainability course is linked to environmental courses offered by other departments and you will be able to tap into their specialist knowledge.
+Our BSc Environmental Management and Sustainability course shares some modules with environmental and ecology courses offered by other departments and you will be able to tap into their specialist knowledge.